ljacquin/khamix/readme.md

 ### 🎯 Objective

 * The ```KHAMIX``` software is designed to conduct a genome-wide scan for detecting quantitative trait loci (QTLs) and mapping them, utilizing a sliding window approach with $L > 1$ SNP markers along phased chromosomes.
 Consequently, each window encompasses $n_h$ haplotypes where $n_h \leq 2^L$.
 The central position of the sliding window is considered as the potential location harboring the putative QTL during the genome scan.
+As demonstrated in Jacquin $\textit{et al.}$ (2014), haplotypes harboring a QTL better capture the linkage disequilibrium (LD) with the latter than a neighbouring SNP, regardless of the degree of allelism at the QTL.
+This enhanced LD capture results in better detection and higher mapping accuracy.

 * At the central position of the sliding window, ```KHAMIX``` evaluates and tests various mixed models and hypotheses, inspired by the works of Jacquin $\textit{et al.}$ (2014) and Lafarge $\textit{et al.}$ (2017).
 Particularly, the former study advocates the utilization of identity-by-state (IBS) of haplotypes for such analyses.
 The software evaluates the following models and hypotheses for each window :
 $$Y = X\beta + Z_hh+ Z_uu + \varepsilon \ (H_1)$$